charleskennethhernandez/storefront-webhook/README.md

 This readme file provides a comprehensive guide on integrating a Laravel Webhook Server with Spatie Webhook, Pipedream, and the Adobe Document Generation API for Storefront in Raemulan Lands Incorporated.

-# Storefront for Raemulan Lands Incorporated

-## Laravel Webhook Server Integration Guide with Spatie Webhook and Adobe Document Generation API

-This readme file provides a comprehensive guide on integrating a Laravel Webhook Server with Spatie Webhook, Pipedream, and the Adobe Document Generation API for Storefront in Raemulan Lands Incorporated.

 ### What are Webhooks?

 Webhooks are a way for one system to send real-time data to another system as soon as an event occurs.
 In the context of this integration, webhooks play a crucial role in allowing external services, such as Pipedream, to notify your Laravel application about specific events, triggering actions and processes.